jalantechnologies/handbook/README.md

 ## Overview
-**Jalan Technologies** works with enterprises across the globe to provide great technology solutions.
-Jai started Jalan Technologies in 2017 after realizing that there are a lot of businesses who are always looking for reliable technology partners to help them deliver solutions.
-Our primary nature of the business is technology consulting and implementation of software systems.
-Our engineers take full ownership of features and work alongside with customers to deliver them.
+**Better** (Prev: Jalan Technologies) is an AI powered software development agency and build web, mobile and custom applications with solid engineering foundations.
+We are preferred agency by top notch entrepreneurs, enterprises and ventured backed startups.

+Unlike 99% of agency-built software that struggles with poor foundations, leading to costly rebuilds and bug-ridden iterations, we prioritise creating a rock-solid technical base from the start.
+This ensures smoother scaling and easier future development.
+Over the last 7 years, we’ve had the privilege of working with bootstrapped companies that have gone on to generate over $100M in revenue, as well as unicorns and startups backed by Techstars, top VCs like Andreessen Horowitz, and executives from industry giants like Apple and Google.

+If you're tired of software that can’t keep up with your growth, we are here to deliver a product with a foundation you can trust.

 The rest of the document talks about our values and how we operate.
-If you have any feedback on how we can improve, please write to Jai at jjalan@jalantechnologies.com
+If you have any feedback on how we can improve, please write to Jai at jjalan@bettrsw.com

 ## Mission